KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/docs/ws1-architecture/1download.md

 1. Download the assets at [http://bit.ly/2bVHBAi](http://bit.ly/2bVHBAi) and unzip the file.

+   If it's taking a minute to download, use the time to introduce yourself to your neighbors!
+Your neighbors will be your buddies tonight and someone you can reach out to on Slack between sessions!

+   Ask your neighbors, "What is your most used emoji"?

    {% hint style='info' %}
 **Assets** are valuable files for your web site or application.
 Think **CSS**, **JavaScript**, images, videos, etc.